wernerjoss/grav-plugin-ipcount/README.md

 ## Twig Variables

 Count data is stored in user://data/counter/counter.txt .
-You can use this anywhere on your Website to display via inserting {{ counter() }} in the desired twig File.
+You can use this anywhere on your Website to display via inserting {{ counter() }} in the desired twig File, or directly in a page (twig must be enabled in frontmatter).